hiiamboris/red-wiki/Guru-Meditations.md

 ```
 If your input buffer is in RGB format, you need to use `/rgb`.
 If it's in RGBA format, use `/argb`.

+# Access binary data from an external source

-Another way to do it, from François Jouen and Qingtian Xie:
+> from François Jouen and Qingtian Xie:

 ```
 getBinaryValue: routine [
     addr [integer!]
 "Data address"